A doctor may recommend fasting beginning in the evening before a cholesterol test, especially if you take statins. Some people may not need to fast.

-Cholesterol is a fatty material that’s produced by your body, and it’s also found in certain foods.
-While your body does need some cholesterol in order to function properly, having too much, or high cholesterol, puts you at risk for having a heart attack or stroke.
-The extra cholesterol that isn’t used by your body builds up in blood vessel walls, causing plaque to form and leading to blockages.
-According to the Centers for Disease Control and Prevention (CDC), having high cholesterol levels doubles your risk of heart disease.
+Cholesterol is a fatty material that’s produced by your body and found in certain foods.
+While your body needs some cholesterol in order to function properly, having too much, or high cholesterol, raises your risk of a heart attack or stroke.

-Cholesterol is measured during a blood test.
-Blood is drawn using a needle and then collected in a vile.
-This normally takes place at your doctor’s office or a lab where the blood is then analyzed.
+Cholesterol is measured using a blood test.
+A healthcare provider will draw your blood using a needle and collect it in a vial.
+This typically takes place at your doctor’s office or at a lab where the blood is then analyzed.

-The test only takes a couple minutes and is relatively painless, although you might experience some soreness or bruising on your arm around the injection site.
+The test only takes a couple of minutes and is relatively painless.
+However, you might have some soreness or bruising on your arm around the injection site.

-Your results may be available within a few days to a couple weeks.
+Your results will likely be available in a few days or within a couple of weeks.

 What else should you avoid?
 Alcohol.
-Drinking 24 hours before your test can affect triglycerides.
+Drinking within 24 hours before your test can affect your triglyceride levels.

 Your total cholesterol number is the overall amount of cholesterol found in your blood.